AndreiDumitran/weatherApp/README.md

-# Simple Notes App using NodeJS
+# Simple Weather App using NodeJS

-This is a simple Notes taking app written in JavaScript.
+This is a simple Weather app which takes the input from the user and converts the location using MapBox API into geocode and gives the weather from WeatherStack API.

 ## Stack used: